-Try listening to music at a reduced volume for shorter periods of time.
-Wear hearing protection, for example at concerts or at work if necessary.
+Try listening to music at a reduced volume for shorter periods.
+Wear hearing protection, for example, at concerts or work if necessary.
 Be aware that prolonged exposure to sounds above 85 decibels can damage your hearing.

 Prevalence, incidence and quantification

-The lack of robust epidemiological data is a major shortcoming of the published work on hyperacusis.
+The lack of robust epidemiological data is a significant shortcoming of the published work on hyperacusis.
 Fabijanska et al. conducted a postal tinnitus questionnaire in Poland that included an unspecified question on hyperacusis.